wp-plugins/nextgen-facebook/readme.txt

 == Description ==

-**An essential plugin for *every* WordPress website -- Starts where other SEO plugins leave-off...**
+**An essential plugin for *every* WordPress website!**

 = Meta Tags =

 NGFB Open Graph+ adds [Open Graph](http://ogp.me/), Twitter Card, and (optionally) [Search Engine Optimization](http://en.wikipedia.org/wiki/Search_engine_optimization) HTML tags to the head section of webpages.
 These HTML tags are used by Google Search and most social websites, to describe and display your content correctly (title, description, keyword tags, images, videos, product, author profile, etc.).
-[See examples from Google Search, Facebook, Twitter, Pinterest, StumbleUpon, Tumblr, and others](/extend/plugins/nextgen-facebook/screenshots/). **NGFB Open Graph+ can be used by itself, or to extend traditional SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc.**
+[See examples from Google Search, Facebook, Twitter, Pinterest, StumbleUpon, Tumblr, and others](/extend/plugins/nextgen-facebook/screenshots/).

-NGFB Open Graph+ is a *complete* social sharing solution that uses the *existing* content of your webpages to build HTML meta tags -- there's no need to manually enter / configure any values or settings, though many settings and options are available.
+NGFB Open Graph+ is a *complete* social sharing solution that uses the *existing* content of your webpages to build HTML meta tags -- there's no need to manually enter / configure any additional values or settings, though many settings and options are also available.

+**NGFB Open Graph+ is a stand-alone plugin, that can also be used to extend traditional SEO plugins like Yoast WordPress SEO, All-In-One SEO, SEO Ultimate, etc.**

 [youtube https://www.youtube.com/watch?v=wMeVh8eoKsQ]